mosqueiro/lightning/doc/STYLE.md

 urgent.

-In order to ensure that each pull request has the required `Changelog-*:` line for the changelog our trusty @bitcoin-bot will check logs whenever a pull request is created or updated and search for the required line.
+In order to ensure that each pull request has the required `Changelog-*:` line for the changelog our trusty @zcore-bot will check logs whenever a pull request is created or updated and search for the required line.
 If there is no such line it'll mark the pull request as `pending` to call out the need for an entry.